darahayes/oc-mobile-up/Readme.md

 ## Local Development of origin-web-console

-This script does not install a custom version of the origin-web-console.
-You will probably want run your own version for local development.
+The script does install the Aerogear version of the web console (using a Docker image).
+However, at some point you will probably want run your own version for local development.

 Clone the [AeroGear fork](https://github.com/aerogear/origin-web-console) of the origin-web-console.